Soumadhu/Quick_Kart/README.md

 9. **Build APK**: Create production Android build for distribution

 ## Notes
-- App currently runs in web mode for easy preview in Replit
+- The app can be run in web mode for easy preview
 - To test on Android, use Expo Go app on your phone
 - Cart state is maintained locally for demo purposes
 - For production, implement proper state management (Redux/Zustand) or API layer